'Pokemon Sword and Shield' DLC news to be announced tomorrow

-The Pokemon Company has announce that more information about their upcoming expansions for Pokemon Sword and Shield is coming tomorrow at 9am BST.
+The Pokémon Company has announced that more information about its upcoming expansions for Pokemon Sword and Shield is coming tomorrow at 9am BST.

-The announcement was made by The Pokemon Company on Twitter, which is the first update we’ve received since the Nintendo Direct Mini back in March.
+The announcement was made by The Pokémon Company on Twitter, which is the first update fans have received since the Nintendo Direct Mini back in March.

 6月2日（火）22時より、Nintendo Switchソフト『ポケットモンスター ソード・シールド エキスパンションパス』に関する新情報の公開が決定！